- Using OSG Provided Singularity Images

 This identifier will be used both to submit the Docker container to

-Submitting your Docker Container to the Open Science Grid Repository
+Submitting your Docker Container to the OSG Repository

 Once your Docker image has been published on Docker Hub, it needs to be